-I have twelve years of experience as a software engineer, and began developing for iOS shortly after the initial iPhone was release.
+I have fifteen years of experience as a software engineer, and began developing for iOS shortly after the initial iPhone was release.
 I have a background in performance testing enterprise applications.

 I received my bachelors degree in computer science from Haverford College, and my masters degree in International Relations from UCSD with a focus on non-profit management and economic development in Latin America.

 Ben came up to speed in a very short amount of time, built a

 highly complex test environment, and successfully benchmarked

 the system using several thousand concurrent virtual users.

 Ben's technical contribution is outstanding, as are his